gschottlender/bioactivity-similarity-index/README.md

-# BSI: Binding Similarity Inference – From ChEMBL to Trained Models
+# BSI: Bioactivity Similarity Index – From ChEMBL to Trained Models

 A reproducible pipeline to:
 1) extract & label ligand–protein activity data from a local ChEMBL SQLite dump,
 2) derive cheminformatics artifacts (SMILES, physchem props, ECFP4, Bemis–Murcko scaffolds, decoys),
-3) assemble pairwise training sets (S/N pairs with Tanimoto filtering), train a neural model, and
+3) assemble pairwise training sets (S/N pairs with Tanimoto filtering), train a neural model,
+4) fine-tune pre-trained models
-4) **evaluate** new compound pairs with the trained model.
+5) **evaluate** new compound pairs with the trained or fine-tuned models.

 This repo includes three command-line scripts and companion notebooks that mirror the workflow end-to-end.
 Also includes a pre-trained BSI-Large model, available to make predictions and fine-tuning.